omri123/aider-context-server/README.md

 ## Relationship with aider project

-[aider](https://github.com/paul-gauthier/aider) is the best coding assistant I have met so far.
-I forked it, extended it and wrapped it in an extension.
+[aider](https://github.com/paul-gauthier/aider) is the best coding assistant I have encountered so far.
+I forked it, extended it, and wrapped it in an extension.
 You can find my fork of aider [here](https://github.com/omri123/aider).
 This README is almost a copy of the aider's README.

 List of additional features I added to aider itself: